 - 2 teaspoons bread machine or instant yeast

-- Place all ingredients into pan of bread machine in order given.
-Select dough cycle.
+- Place all ingredients into the pan of a bread machine in order given.
+Select the dough cycle.

-- After machine has been running about 10 minutes, check the dough.
-If dough is a very firm ball, add a tablespoon of water.
-Dough should be starting to clean off the sides of the pan but not “bouncing” against the walls.
-If dough is very sticky and gooey, add a tablespoon of flour until it begins to take shape.
+- After the machine has been running for about 10 minutes, check the dough.
+If the dough is a very firm ball, add a tablespoon of water.
+The dough should be starting to clean off the sides of the pan but not "bouncing" against the walls.
+If the dough is very sticky and gooey, add a tablespoon of flour until it begins to take shape.

-- At the end of the dough cycle, remove dough from pan and divide in half.
-Form in to two smooth, round balls and let rest for 5 minutes.
+- At the end of the dough cycle, remove dough from pan and divide it in half.
+Form into two smooth, round balls and let rest for 5 minutes.

-- Bake rolls at 375 degrees until golden brown for 20-25 minutes.
-Brush tops with 1 tablespoon melted butter, if desired.
+- Bake rolls at 375˚F until golden brown for 20-25 minutes.
+Brush tops with 1 tablespoon melted butter if desired.

 - If using thick or Greek yogurt, add milk to thin it closer to consistency of buttermilk.
 Then measure out 3/4 cup.